LOG IN

 Even if you think it would helpful.

-This is a big no-no in the social dance world, and many dancers will find this offensive and rude.
+This is a big no-no in the social dance world.

 They said yes to dancing with you; they haven't signed up for your class.